Postal Museum, London: New Postal Museum

-In February 2016, the BPMA was renamed the Postal Museum, and began building a new museum which opened in 2017 in Clerkenwell, London, near to the Mount Pleasant Mail Centre.
+In February 2016, the BPMA was renamed the Postal Museum, and began building a new museum which opened in 2017 in Clerkenwell, London, near the Mount Pleasant Mail Centre.
 The museum was expected to cost £26 million to build, and consists of two sections.
 The Postal Museum has opened up to the public a 1 km stretch of track in London's Mail Rail, which was the world's first driverless electric railway.
 In the museum section, anticipated attractions include a commemorative stamp that would have been used had Scotland won the 1978 FIFA World Cup, telegrams from the night that the Titanic sank, the childhood stamp album of Freddie Mercury, and an intercepted first edition of Ulysses (banned in the United Kingdom until 1936).

 Relationship with Royal Mail

 The Postal Museum is an independent charity but is strongly linked with Royal Mail Group.
 The former director of the Postal Museum is Adrian Steel.
 The Postal Museum receives an annual payment from Royal Mail for managing the Royal Mail archive.
 Although the archive is part of the Postal Museum, because it is a public record, the ultimate responsibility for it lies with Royal Mail.
 The records have been given official designated status which means that they are recognised as nationally important, and are available to researchers to consult.